How is Sal Klita actually structured?

 - Short trips (under 3 months): Payments are typically paused but resume when you return.
 Notify your local ביטוח לאומי (Bituach Leumi) and Misrad HaKlita office before you travel.

 - Extended absences (over 3 months): You may lose eligibility for remaining payments.
-The clock on your 12-month window does not pause for time spent abroad.
+The first-year clock does not pause for time spent abroad.

 - Leaving permanently: Any payments received are not clawed back, but future payments stop immediately.